math-fehr/Untitled-Language/README.md

 development and is required anyway during the compilation process.

 The ULM language is really unfinished.
-Because of various constraints, we could only start actually working on it about 10 days ago, so we've only had half the time of the JAM to do this.
+Because of various constraints, we could only start seriously working on it about 10 days ago, so we've only had half the time of the JAM to do this.
 I'll try to mark clearly what is already done and what is planned in this description/documentation.